Velocee/vlc-sdk/README.md

 ###Installation

-You can install install the SDK either manually or with CocoaPods (preffered).
+You can install the SDK either manually or with CocoaPods (preferred).

 #####Using CocoaPods